UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Where to go from here

 Each exercise builds off of the previous exercises.
 The unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
-The lesson content for subsequent modules is then intermittently committed to git and pushed to GitHub. the written report combines all of the skills learned previously to write a report to share with the United Nations.
+The lesson content for subsequent modules is then intermittently committed to git and pushed to GitHub.
+The written report combines all of the skills learned previously to write a report to share with the United Nations.
 Then, the learners have a chance to put everything they have learned into practice by working in small groups on practice problems that cover the course content.
 Finally, we end with a short module recapping what the workshop covered and how learners can continue to get help and learn more after the workshop ends.

 ## Instructional Design
 <!-- teaching philosophy / pedagogy -->